-Before their success, some of the world’s most successful people experienced epic failure.
+Before their success, some of the world’s most highly successful people experienced epic failure.
 We celebrate their success but often overlook the path that got them there.
 A path that is often marked with failure.

 “There is no failure except in no longer trying.”